Trump Administration Opens Door To Dramatic Expansion Of Offshore Energy Leases

 Trump's executive order explicitly mentions the Outer Continental Shelf Lands Act and says it is simply modifying the text of the Obama memorandum.
 Interior's Principal Deputy Assistant Secretary Kate MacGregor told reporters Thursday that she believes previous protections were "overturned."

 And as NPR previously reported, it's also not clear how much new drilling would actually happen even if it is allowed.
-The current price of oil is about $60 a barrel — fairly low — and "offshore drilling is an expensive endeavor, especially in places like the Arctic," as NPR has said.
+The current price of oil is about $60 a barrel — fairly low — and "offshore drilling is an expensive endeavor, especially in places like the Arctic."
 MacGregor said she is expecting companies to be "very interested" in new lease offerings.

+Governors in multiple states have spoken out against opening up nearby waters to leasing and drilling.
+Earlier Thursday, Florida Gov. Rick Scott said he asked for an immediate meeting with Zinke to "discuss the concerns I have with this plan and the crucial need to remove Florida from consideration."
+Governors in Delaware, Maryland, Virginia, North Carolina, California, Oregon and Washington have also previously opposed drilling off their states' coasts.

+The Pacific governors stated: "For more than 30 years, our shared coastline has been protected from further federal drilling and we'll do whatever it takes to stop this reckless, short-sighted action."

 Separately, the Trump administration is seeking to relax a rule requiring equipment used by oil and gas companies in offshore drilling to be certified by third-party inspectors.
 "Now they're going to use some industry-set recommendations — recommended practices instead of these third-party inspectors," Inside Energy executive editor Alisa Barba told NPR.